-While there are times when stress can act as a motivating force that promotes the exertion of extra effort in hopes of meeting a goal, the reality is stress is often negative, and it can be severely damaging when an individual experiences high stress levels over an extended period of time.
-Luckily, there are ways you can take arms against a sea of stressors to decrease their intensity before they become a chronic issue.
+While there are times when stress can act as a motivating force that promotes the exertion of extra effort in hopes of meeting a goal, the reality is that stress is often negative.
+Primarily, it can be severely damaging when an individual experiences high stress levels over an extended period of time.
+Luckily, there are ways you can take arms amid a sea of stressors to decrease their intensity before they become a chronic issue.

 Causes and Effects of Stress

 When stress begins to impede your capacity to live your life for a prolonged period of time, it may become an even larger threat to your safety and well-being.
 As stress continues, your mind and body will suffer at a continuous rate.
-This may cause you to feel worn out, irritable, and unable to focus.
-Many with chronic stress are also at risk for developing depression if stress is not dealt with as time goes on.
+This may cause you to feel worn out, irritable and unable to focus.
+Many with chronic stress are also at risk for developing depression if they don’t learn to deal with stress as time goes on.

 Build Fulfilling Relationships

 While relationships can be a serious cause of stress, they can also act as stress reducers.
 Allow yourself to confide in your close friends and family to let them know you are struggling.
 Oftentimes, speaking with loved ones can comfort us during the moments we feel the as if we are at a loss.

 Reduce Anger Levels